Ptujec/LaunchBar/LB-Repo-Updates/README.md

 Even though there are two actions involved, it is one simple and largely automatic flow:

-**Action 1: LaunchBar Repo Updates**
+**Action 1: LaunchBar Repo Updates:**

 1) Checks and updates included repositories.

 2) If a repository has new or updated LaunchBar actions, it automatically runs action 2.

-**Action 2: Local Action Updates**
+**Action 2: Local Action Updates:**

-3) Compares the actions in the repositories included in action 1 with the actions you have installed locally.
+3) Compares the actions in the repositories included in action 1 with your installed actions.

 4) Offers to update installed actions if a newer version is available.